The Family Compound Strategy

 What is the GRIFFIN standard for a successful family compound?

-Success requires a "treaty" of physical boundaries, including distinct entrances, separateclimate zones, and dedicated outdoor spaces to ensure proximity nevercompromises privacy.
+Success requires a strict architectural 'treaty' of physical boundaries.
+We prioritize properties offering distinct entrances, separate climate control zones, and dedicated outdoor spaces to ensure logistical proximity never compromises privacy.